qriosa/SParry/tutorials.md

 ### Version Queries

-This tool is still in the initial development iterative version, and the pip station has not been uploaded.
+This tool is still in its initial development iteration and has not been uploaded to the `pip` site.

 <br>

 ### Error Reporting

-All error reports in the software will be reported with python error messages, and hint sentences are embedded in some places where errors are expected.
+All error reports in the software will be reported with `Python` error messages, and hint sentences are embedded in some places where errors are expected.

 <br>